 OUR VERDICT So delicate it won’t remove most of your facial hair.

 I’m trying so hard not laugh.
 Requiring 2AAA batteries, this “As Seen On TV “product makes a lot of promises that it can’t keep.
 I’m not sure if these were supposed to remove hair, but this didn’t do anything except spin around and make noise.
+It smells like burning plastic when you turn it on.
+Like the Emjoi Tweeze, it only has one row of tweezers.
 Occasionally, it managed to randomly pick up a stray hair on the chin or upper lip if it was grown out long enough.
 It came in a large package with a bunch of other useless stuff.
 With a single row of tweezers, it would take forever if you have a lot of facial hair.
 A regular tweezer works better.

 OUR VERDICT Wizzit in the trash.